 Catrin performed for FFIN DANCE during the 2012 tour of Connections being selected by Gary Lambert to perform in Synapsequence as a result of a student work placement period with the company.

-This is Catrin’s third season performing with the company: as well as directing her own piece of choreography that has been professionally commissioned after the work was initially witnessed as in independent project at Laban Bonnie Bird Theatre in July 2013.
+This is Catrin’s fifth season performing with the company: as well as directing her own choreography that has been professionally commissioned after the work was initially witnessed as in independent project at Laban Bonnie Bird Theatre in July 2013.
 Catrin has a keen interest in dance for film and has collaborated with Aoise Tutty and music label Autonomy, using this type of media to assist with her second commission d-cay for The Power of 3 Tour 2015.
-In this 10th season for the company, Catrin will be collaborating with company dancer Julian to make Memoir, a biographical duet.
+In the 10th season for the company, Catrin collaborated with company dancer Julian to make Memoir, a biographical duet.